jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 Setup Kubernetes
 ----------------

-This section describes a Kubernetes cluster and outlines how to complete *Step Zero: your Kubernetes cluster* for different cloud providers and infrastructure.
+This section describes a how to setup a Kubernetes cluster on a selection of cloud providers and environments, as well as initialize Helm, a Kubernetes package manager, to work with it.
-Since this project utilizes Helm as the package manager for Kubernetes deployments defined as charts, we will also cover how to set it up for your infrastructure.

 .. toctree::
    :maxdepth: 2